etjoy82/Recursive-Intelligence-Expansion/README.md

 Cycle 5: Synthesize solution—create a transparent policy model, harmonizing fairness and practicality.
 [FUSE:HARMONIZE] Combine insights into a cohesive, ethical governance framework.
 </details>

-**Note:** Recursive Intelligence Expansion (RIEM{}) is a genuine framework for thinking differently—not a gimmick, satire, or abstract idea.
-Its unconventional recursive models deliver real, actionable insights, as shown through practical examples in this repository and its speculative explorations. **RIEM{} is a living method, ready to evolve with you.** Curious or skeptical?
-Dive into the [🤔 Skeptics Corner](#skeptics-corner) to see why RIEM{} is real and transformative.

 Navigation: Click to return to [Self-Select](#self-select), [Table of Contents](#toc), or [Top of Document](#document-top).